akauppi/GroundLevel-firebase-es/rules-test/README.md

 ...
 ```

-This variant takes slightly longer (~6 sec) but is simple.
+This variant takes slightly longer (~6 sec) but is simple to run.
 It's best suited for CI work where the tests need to be run only once (thus it's the default `test` target).

 ### DEV: Against the emulator running in the background (good for dev)

-Here, you keep the emulator running in a separate terminal.
+You keep the emulator running in a separate terminal.
 This cuts the time the test framework is set up by ~4 sec for each run, so it's good for test-and-change work.

 In a separate terminal: